 We cannot conduct an accurate cost-benefit analysis without accurate details.
 We cannot approach sources of funding until we have much narrower cost estimates.
-A request for proposal would provide us the information we need for funders and both of these issues, and it would not commit us A request for proposal (RFP) is not a commitment to purchase; it is a request for project specifics and a quote.
+A request for proposal would provide us the information we need for funders and both of these issues, and it would not commit us to a purchase.

-to a purchase.
 Therefore, our staff would like to request that the AMH Working Group make a recommendation to the IHLS Board that IHLS move forward with issuing a Request for Proposal.